 Students who successfully complete the PgDip element of the course will be eligible for Graduate membership of IOSH.

 Improved career potential

-The most recent IOSH salary survey (2012) indicates that the average salary for a Health and Safety professional with a master's degree qualification is £50,000.
-This is commensurate with senior level positions and £10,000 more than those with an undergraduate degree or equivalent qualification.
+The IOSH salary survey (2016) indicates that the average salary for a Health and Safety professional with a master's degree qualification is £50,000.

 Employability & Careers